-HTC talks strategy behind smartphone colors, why carriers won't offer some shadesAlex Wagner - Deputy Managing Editor, News Desk
+HTC talks strategy behind smartphone colors, why carriers won't offer some shadesAlex Wagner - Editorial Director of News and Content

 Yesterday our own Aaron Baker was on hand at the HTC Frequencies conference in Seattle at which the manufacturer mentioned that it'd be shifting away from including physical keyboards in its future devices, and this morning the gathering continued with a discussion on HTC's device design strategy.
 In response to a question about the strategy when it comes to choosing a smartphone's colors, as Eric Lin, HTC's manager of product strategy, explained that carriers can be kind of picky when it comes to other colors, saying "How do you tell AT&T to sell a red phone, or Sprint to sell a red phone?"
 He added that you can "get in a place where there's a lot of carrier loyalty to one color, or carrier hatred for another color," so HTC avoided colors like "AT&T blue" and tried testing a number of different hues.

 Lin also touched on consumer reaction to differently-colored smartphones.
 He said that while "more men own smartphones than women," HTC has found that white handsets have helped "to open up women to smartphones."
 Folks are apparently not quite as excited when it comes to crazier hues, though, as Lin explained that the reaction that the majority of people have to colored phones are that they're "something for kids" and that few feel that they can be successful with a colorful device.
 That hasn't stopped HTC from tinkering with different colors, as Lin said that the company is experimenting with different shades via cases.